Shock Wave Therapy in Cochrane & Calgary

 Although the timeline for healing varies from case to case, the studies done on shock wave therapy show significant improvement in symptoms after three treatments done on a weekly basis.

 Our clinic is located in the heart of the foothills of the Rocky Mountains in Cochrane, Alberta.
-We provide the Calgary, Cochrane, and Southern Alberta community with acupuncture, laser therapy, massage therapy, and Functional Medicine services.
+We provide the Calgary, Cochrane, and Southern Alberta community with acupuncture, laser therapy, massage therapy, osteopathy, health coaching and Functional Medicine services.

 If you have specific questions, please send an email to email@example.com.
 We’ll get back to you within 24 hours.